Ayden Sng

-Ayden Sng Zheng (born 17 November 1993) is a Singaporean actor, host and musician, best known for starring in the television series Loving You, Truths About Us, The Unbreakable Bond and All That Glitters.
+Ayden Sng Zheng is a Singaporean actor, host and musician, best known for starring in the television series Loving You, Truths About Us, The Unbreakable Bond and All That Glitters.

 Early life and career

-Sng attended Raffles Institution and graduated from Duke University, where he majored in International Comparative Studies.
+Sng attended Raffles Institution and graduated from Duke University, where he majored in International Comparative Studies and was a member of the Lambda Phi Epsilon Fraternity.
 He was a Commando when serving National Service (NS).
 He worked as a product manager in a consulting firm where his pay was reportedly more than $6,000 a month, before he became a full-time Mediacorp artiste in May 2019.
 In June 2021, Sng revealed that he had renewed his contract with the TV station.

 In September 2023, Sng was one of the actors chosen for the Mediacorp–Huanyu Entertainment partnership, where the Chinese talent management company will represent him in China.

-In April 2024, Sng was cast in an untitled Chinese fantasy drama, which also starred Bai Lu and Joseph Zeng as its main leads.
+In April 2024, Sng was cast in the Chinese fantasy drama Feud, starring Bai Lu and Joseph Zeng as its main leads.

 In 2025, Sng won his third consecutive Star Awards for Most Popular Rising Stars.